vallard/Presentations/AWSReInvent2015/FirstBigDataAppOnAWS.md

 * Very good speaker, simplifys things very well.
 * Everybody is on Slack around here.

+### Biggest Takeaway
+Separate the storage from the compute processing.

 There are a lot of tools with AWS for big data and focus on the business processing.